mortezatavakolitaba/mortezatavakolitaba.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - RF, mm-wave, and terahertz integrated circuit design
-  - Sub-THz/THz Communication systems and circuits for next generation 6G
+  - Sub-THz/THz Communication systems and circuits for next-generation 6G
   - Machine learning-based circuit design
   - Mm-wave and THz sensing imaging systems
   - Cryogenic circuits for quantum computing and biology (cancer detection)